The Tombstone Cast of the 1993 Tombstone movie was well chosen. It was a large part of what made the movie such a beloved Western film.

 - Born April 27, 1960 in California.
 He grew up in Palos Verdes, and began learning surfing when he was 12.

 - He’s a well-known surfer, and has done quite a few surfing films.

 - He studied acting at the University of California, Santa Barbara.

 - He now combines the two fields, training actors in surfing.
 He also produces.

 John Burke – Played Frank McLaury

 Billy Bob Thornton – Played Johnny Tyler.
 Born August 4, 1955 in Hot Springs Arkansas.
 His father was a teacher, his mother a self-named psychic.
-They moved around a bit when he was a child, and they were quite poor.
-He graduated high school and began college at Henderson State in Arkadelpia AR.
-He just stayed 2 semesters.
+A poor family, they moved around a bit when Billy Bob was a child.
+He graduated high school and began college at Henderson State in Arkadelpia, AR.
+He only stayed two semesters.
 He played with a band as a drummer and singer.
-But then went to Los Angeles for a film career in 1981.
-He struggled breaking in, working various jobs for support.
-He met Billy Wilder, then got a few small parts.
+Then went to Los Angeles for a film career in 1981.
+He struggled breaking in, worked various jobs for support.
+He met Billy Wilder, and got a few small parts.
 His break-out was finally with writing, directing and acting in Sling Blade in 1996.
-He’s been married 6 times and has 4 children.
+He’s been married six times, has four children.
 One marriage was to Angelina Jolie.
 His last marriage was to makeup effects artist Connie Angland on October 22, 2014.

 Tomas Arana – Played Frank Stillwell.
 Born April 3, 1955 in Auburn, California.
-He grew up in San Francisco.
+Tomas grew up in San Francisco.
 It’s there he studied at the American Conservatory Theatre, studying classical methods.
 He moved to New York City, getting roles in off-Broadway plays.
 He moved to Italy and began touring with a prestige company there for 9 years.
 He began getting Italian film work.
 He obtained Italian citizenship, so now he has duel U.S./Italian.
-He has 3 sons.
+Tomas has 3 sons.